-Additionally, public defenders often have such a large caseload that they are often unable to give your case the attention it deserves – instead opting to resolve all cases in the most efficient way possible.
-When you retain a criminal defense attorney, they are committed to your own interests, fighting on your behalf to reduce, dismiss, or drop any charges you may have.
+Public defenders often have such a large caseload that they are often unable to give your case the attention it deserves – instead opting to resolve all cases in the most efficient way possible.
+When you retain a criminal defense attorney, they are committed to your interests, fighting on your behalf to reduce, dismiss, or drop any charges you may have.

 A dedicated criminal defense attorney in Houston can provide the personalized attention necessary to help you fight for your freedom and your legal rights during a particularly stressful time.

 It is important to note that, contrary to popular belief, in the state of Texas nobody has the power to “press charges” against you if you are arrested.
 In criminal cases, any potential charges are determined by the state of Texas – not by the victim or accuser.
 When you are arrested, your case goes to the District Attorney’s office for review.
-It is at this point that charged may be filed against you.
+It is at this point that charges may be filed against you.

-This is crucial to understand in instances where people mistakenly think they an arrest is meaningless as long as charges are not filed against them.
+This is crucial to understand in instances where people mistakenly think an arrest is meaningless as long as charges are not filed against them.
 For example, in cases of domestic violence, spouses and other accusers often send the police to arrest their partner on domestic violence charges as a scare tactic of sorts.

 Their mentality is that, as long as they don’t press charges, they can be released – therefore understanding the gravity of the situation without getting criminal charges involved.
 However, many alleged offenders who are often arrested to “teach them a lesson” find themselves at the mercy of the Texas district attorney – not their accuser.

 In these instances, our attorneys can help fight for your legal rights.
 We can assist in building a comprehensive case that attempts to persuade the State from filing charges against you – especially in cases where the intent of the arrest was not necessarily in good faith.

 In every arrest in the state of Texas, we highly recommend following these tips – before, during, and after your arrest.